Powder for solution for injection

 If you are given too much (overdose)

-Since Cubicin is given by a doctor or nurse, once a day, it is very unlikely that you will be given too much of the medicine.
+it is very unlikely that you will be given too much of the medicine.
+Your doctor,

-Your doctor, nurse or pharmacist will be monitoring your progress and checking the medicine that you are given.
+nurse or pharmacist will be monitoring your progress and checking the medicine that

 While you are being given Cubicin